hardik05/Damn_Vulnerable_C_Program/ReadMe.md

 8. Stack exhaustion
 9. Heap exhastion

-This C program contains vulenrable code of all of the above vulnerabilities and then users can fuzz it using AFL or hongfuzz or anything else they want.
+This C program contains vulenrable code of all of the above vulnerabilities and you can fuzz it using any fuzzer like AFL, libafl, libfuzzer, hongfuzz, winafl, jackalope or any other fuzzer which you want.

 **How to Compile**

-just type "make" on the command prompt.
+Just type "make" on the command prompt.
 Makefile is included with it.

 **How to generate input for AFL?**